-UPDATE_STATUS_UPDATED_NEED_REBOOT, we can now reboot the worker node and repeat the steps for all nodes in the machine deployment.
+UPDATE_STATUS_UPDATED_NEED_REBOOT, you can reboot the worker node and repeat the steps for all nodes in the machine deployment.

 We highly recommend using the auto-updater feature, in order to ensure the security and integrity of your infrastructure.

-Ubuntu support in iMKE got removed in July 2021.
-Read here how to update to supported Flatcar OS for existing machine deployments
+Ubuntu support in GKS was removed in July 2021.
+Read here how to update to supported Flatcar OS for existing machine deployments.

 It changed the Image and enabled the auto-update feature.

-The node will now be recreated, and your cluster is up-to-date.
+The node is recreated, and your cluster is up-to-date.